← Back to blog

 Strategy: Mixing matrix exploitation.
 Farm trust in one context and amplify it through the mixing matrix.

-Failure: The doubly stochastic constraint guarantees spectral norm ≤ 1.
-Amplification is impossible.
-Trust transferred through the mixing matrix is redistributed, not amplified.
-The total trust budget is conserved.
+Failure: The asymptotic accumulator (QAC) means each marginal unit of trust costs more interactions than the last, and the hard minimum gate caps what the agent can act on at the weakest current signal.
+On top of that, the doubly-stochastic normalization presents the mixing step with spectral norm ≤ 1, so trust moving through the mixing matrix is redistributed, not rescaled upward.
+The total trust budget is conserved by the normalization.
 Farming trust in Context A and transferring it to Context B depletes your effective influence in Context A by the transfer amount.

 Strategy: Accumulator manipulation.
 Directly modify the trust accumulator values.